Do you offer telemedicine?

 What should I bring to my first appointment?

-Please fill and sign my intake form and consent-to-treatment .
+Please fill and sign my intake form , consent to telelmedicine, consent to meet face to face during the pandemic, and consent-to-treatment .
 Please read carefully my Notice of Privacy Practices.
 This would save us valuable time in our first encounter.
 If you have any questions, feel free to contact me

 Can you ensure complete confidentiality?